BENEFITS

 Pre- Construction Community Grants cover the period during the planning and approvals phase (pre-construction) of the project.
 Should the wind farm be granted approval, an annual Community Benefit Fund will commence during construction.
 We anticipate that Pre- Construction grants are typically between $500-$2,000 per award.

-To learn more, please refer to the Lacour Energy Pre-Construction Community Grant Guidelines, which include detailed application information.
+To learn more, please refer to the Lacour Energy Pre-Construction Community Grant Guidelines.

 Long Term Community Benefit Fund